goldenryu2000/Discord-OCR-Bot/readme.md

 # OCR - Bot
 A Simple Discord Bot for OCR.
+Deployable on Heroku.

+Check out my implementation of this [OCR-BOT](https://discord.com/api/oauth2/authorize?client_id=805507110363201547&permissions=2048&scope=bot)

 As a personal preference, this bot requires no command to do OCR.
 So add it to a separate channel and make sure other channels are not visible to it.